 Back to The Routes…

 French National Routes (prefixed by an ‘N’ on a green background) are long-distance routes within France, and can offer a way of seeing more of the real France.
 Inevitably, they are generally slower than autoroutes as they pass through towns and take local traffic, but offer an interesting alternative if you’re in no hurry and wish to avoid tolls.

 Not every autoroute charges tolls – sections are often free around cities and where no alternatives exist.
 Tolls (péage) are calculated by distance travelled.
 Take a ticket on entry and pay by cash or card when you exit a péage section.
 Lanes marked CB accept most major credit and debit cards.
-Avoid lanes marked only by an orange ‘t’ as these are reserved exclusively for vehicles equipped for automatic payments.
+Avoid lanes marked only by an orange ‘t‘ as these are reserved exclusively for vehicles equipped for automatic payments.
 If you are driving solo in a right-hand drive car see Sanef Tolling or check out Bip and Go, where for a small fee you can get an electronic tag so you can use the télépéage lanes.
+It avoids having to scrabble around for change or a bank card and will help avoid queues at major tolls as you will often find 30kmph “drive-through” lanes are fairly clear.
 You only pay for the months you use the tag and there’s no contract.